sugar-glider27/hawaii-google-maps-analysis/README.md

 **Evaluation Metric:** F1-score, chosen because our dataset is class-imbalanced (far more open businesses than closed ones), making F1 a more meaningful measure of model performance than accuracy.

-**Null Hypothesis:** Our model is fair.
-Its F1-score for high-review businesses and low-review businesses are roughly the same, and any differences are due to random chance.
+**Null Hypothesis:** Its F1-score for high-review businesses and low-review businesses are roughly the same, and any differences are due to random chance (model is fair).

-**Alternative Hypothesis:** Our model is unfair.
-Its F1-score for high-review businesses is different from its F1-score for low-review businesses.
+**Alternative Hypothesis:** Its F1-score for high-review businesses is different from its F1-score for low-review businesses (model is unfair).

 **Test Statistic:** Difference in F1-score between high-review and low-review businesses.